MicrosoftPremier/VstsExtensions/PostBuildCleanup/en-US/overview.md

 Because the build agent that comes with Team Foundation Server 2015 does contain a Git command line client, you must install Git on the build machine, in order to support source cleanup.
 If Git is not installed, the task will fall back to delete all contents of the $(Build.SourcesDirectory).

+### FAQ
+We have put together a list of frequently asked questions and answers in our [FAQ](https://github.com/almtcger/VstsExtensions/blob/master/PostBuildCleanup/en-US/FAQ.md) document.
+If you feel we need to add a specific question to the list, feel free to send it to our [support](#support) address.

 Icon made by [Freepik](http://www.freepik.com "Freepik") from [www.flaticon.com](http://www.flaticon.com "Flaticon") is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0")